What is a church?

 Where does the Bible say we must submit to the leadership of a church in order to be a member of the church?

-The author of Hebrews teaches us this in chapter 13:
+The author of the letter to the Hebrews teaches this:

 Obey your leaders, and submit to them, for they keep watch over your souls, as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.
 (Hebrews 13:17)